francisldn/blockchain-developer-bootcamp-final-project/README.md

   * Constructor inputs are specified in ``migrations/2_deploy_contracts.js``.
 More details in Migration section below.
   * Network configuration is specified in ``truffle-config.js``.
 More details in Truffle Configuration below.
   * HDWallet provider - install via ``npm i -g @truffle/hdwallet-provider``
+  * Network provider - create an account with Infura/Alchemy and get the provider URL
 ### Migration
-* Within Migrations folder, ``2_deploy_contracts.js`` file retrieve the contract artifacts (abi) and deploy the contract together with the addresses of the following, as required input in the constructor:
+* Within Migrations folder, ``2_deploy_contracts.js`` retrieves the contract artifacts (abi) and deploys the contract together with the addresses of the following, as required inputs in the constructor:
   * Uniswap
   * CEther
   * WETH